 - After the onion gets clear and soft, add the meat.
 Cook until the meat color changes.

 - Add water, potato, and carrot into the large pot and boil.
-Once boiling, turn the heat to medium low.Use a fine-mesh strainer to skim the scum and foam from the surface of the broth.
+Once boiling, turn the heat to medium low.Use a fine-mesh strainer to skim the foam from the surface of the broth.

 - Put a lid and cook for 14-16 minutes.